-The District's regular investments in Missouri Securities Investment Program are rated AAAm by Standard and Poor's.
-The District's investments held in escrow by UMB are rated AAAmmf by Fitch Ratings.
+The District's regular investments in the Missouri Securities Investment Program are rated AAAm by Standard and Poor's.

 Concentration of Credit Risk

 The investment policy of the District contains no limitations on the amount that can be invested in any one issuer beyond what is provided by law.
 The District did not have any investments (excluding investments issued or explicitly guaranteed by the U.S. Government, external investment pools, or investments in mutual funds) in any one issuer representing 5% or more of total investments.